 Principal Investigator: Viviana Perez, Ph.D.

-My primary area of research interest is to establish the role of protein homeostasis in longevity, using a comparative biology approach.
-In our laboratory, we previously found that the proteomes of long-lived species (i.e., little brown bat and naked mole rat) are more resistant to both urea-induced and heat-induced unfolding than those of shorter-lived bats or mice.
-We have also shown more robust maintenance of the proteasome and lower levels of ubiquitinated proteins in old (20-yr) naked mole rats when compared to old (3-yr) mice, suggesting that long-lived species might have evolved enhanced chaperone-like activities to preserve protein structure and prevent misfolding/ aggregation.
-Efforts in my laboratory are focused on establishing the role of proteostasis control in longevity by studying three important processes that alter protein homeostasis: protein aggregation, protein folding (chaperones), and protein degradation.
+My primary area of research interest is the role of protein homeostasis in longevity, using a comparative biology approach.
+We previously found that the proteomes of long-lived species like the little brown bat and naked mole rat are more resistant to urea- and heat-induced unfolding than those of shorter-lived bats or mice.
+We have also shown more robust maintenance of the proteasome and lower levels of ubiquitinated proteins in old (20-yr) naked mole rats compared to old (3-yr) mice, suggesting that long-lived species might have evolved enhanced chaperone-like activities to preserve protein structure and prevent misfolding or aggregation.
+My laboratory is focused on establishing the role of proteostasis control in longevity by studying three important processes that alter protein homeostasis: protein aggregation, protein folding (chaperones), and protein degradation.

-In addition to studying the role of protein homeostasis in longevity, my second area of interest includes studies on Dietary Restriction (DR) and Rapamycin.
-The rationale for this research is that both interventions extend lifespan and healthspan in rodents, and previous data suggest that Rapamycin could be acting in a similar way to DR. To test this, I'm developing a study involving four different feeding groups of mice: ad libitum, DR, Rapamycin, and Rapamycin-DR. If Rapamycin acts in a way similar to DR, DR should not have any additional effect on lifespan in the Rapamycin-DR group.
-If this is true, the outcome from this study would have a big impact on the aging field, providing a better understanding of and new insights into the aging process and new prospects for the development of DR mimetics.
+My second area of interest includes studies on dietary restriction (DR) and rapamycin.
+Both interventions extend lifespan and healthspan in rodents, and previous data suggest that rapamycin could be acting in a similar way to DR. To test this, Iím developing a study involving four different feeding groups of mice: ad libitum, DR, rapamycin, and rapamycin-DR. If rapamycin acts like DR, DR should not have any additional effect on lifespan in the rapamycin- DR group.
+The outcome of this study may have a big impact on the aging field, providing a better understanding of and new insights into the aging process and new prospects for the development of DR mimetics.